thu-tram/mangg-may-tinh/end-to-end/l2-routing.md

 You can now add an entry to your forwarding table: Packets for A should be forwarded to the west.

 This is the key idea behind learning switches.
-When you receive an incoming packet, you get a clue about where the \textit{sender} is.
-You can use that information to populate the forwarding entry for the \textit{sender}.
+When you receive an incoming packet, you get a clue about where the *sender* is.
+You can use that information to populate the forwarding entry for the *sender*.

 Note that the incoming packet doesn't tell you anything about where the recipient is.
 In the example above, when you receive "From A, To B" from the west port, that doesn't tell you anything about where B (recipient) is.
 Instead, you populate the forwarding table for A, so that future packets for A can be forwarded to the west.